thachp/use-cqrs/README.md

 # useCQRS

 useCQRS is a React hooks library for applying Command and Query Responsibility Segregation (CQRS) design pattern and Single Responsibility Principle (SRP) in frontend development.

+useCQRS contains:

+-   Essential classes for defining CQRS types and handlers
+-   Dependency Injection with Type-DI to help build testable applications
+-   Attribute validators with class-validator
-It consists of two react hooks: useCommand() and useQuery().

--   Use the useCommand() hook to do something.
--   Use the useQuery() hook to ask for something.
+-   Two react hooks for use in React components: useCommand() and useQuery().
+Use the useCommand() hook to do something.
+Use the useQuery() hook to ask for something.

 ## Motivations